 - Reputational damage, since the genuine (if gullible) customers often blame the vacation seller rather than the fake agent when they don’t get the service they paid for.

 - Accusations of unfair charging.
 The consumers whose stolen details were used don’t know about the fake agent – they too blame the vacation seller for charging them for services they never ordered.
 (This kind of anger can be seen in forms such as Facebook posts about “the airline who charged me for a flight I never took.”)

 - Chargebacks caused due to the stolen payment methods.

 Furthermore, fake travel agents are much more sophisticated than the average fraudster.
 After all, they are ecommerce fraud professionals.
 Setting up as a fake travel agent takes an investment of time, effort and often some money on their side.
 Those who do it, know what they’re doing.
 For them selling stolen vacations is an easy way to make quick profits.
-They specialize in this form of fraud, which means they have the opportunity to get really good at it.
+They specialize in this form of travel fraud, which means they have the opportunity to get really good at it.